Abraham Adams of Shoreham, (c.1730-90)

 Musica Sacra Londinensis, pub.c.1805; contains 115 hymn and psalm settings (35 by Purday) and 21 "anthems and sacred odes" (10 by Purday)

 Songs of Zion: or the Weslyan Harmonist, pub.1824; contains 100 "entirely new and original Tunes, in Four Parts, adapted to the Hymns of the Rev. John Wesley"

-Purday was a schoolmaster and ran a circulating library in Sandgate from about 1795.
+Purday was a schoolmaster and the proprietor of a circulating library in Sandgate (in the parish of Folkestone) for forty years from about 1795.
 He was the editor and major contributor to the Musica Sacra Londinensis, together with various composers from the southeast of England.
-He was a baptist, the son of Thomas, the baptist minister of Rye, but lived in Folkestone for most of his adult life.
+He was a baptist, the son of the baptist minister of Rye (also Thomas) but lived in Folkestone for most of his adult life.
 Groves Dictionary says that he was the successor to the successful music publishing business of Thompson & Son in St.Paul's Churchyard, London (est. since 1746).
 He went into partnership with S.J.Button c.1805 (the business was then called Button & Purday) but he left it in c.1808, after which the business became Button & Whittaker.
-Purday probably returned to Sandgate (in the parish of Folkestone) where he ran a business as a bookseller and stationer, and continued his circulating library.
+Purday continued his business in Sandgate as a bookseller and stationer, and managing his circulating library.

 Midi files : Nativity

 David Senior of Sittingbourne, (c.1744 - 1777)